DSaurus/threestudio-shap-e/README.md

-# threestudio-shap-E
+# threestudio-shap-e
-Shap-E guidance extension of threestudio.
+The shap-e guidance extension of threestudio.
 The original implementation can be found in [https://github.com/openai/shap-e](https://github.com/openai/shap-e).
 Currently, it is only used for initialization of Gaussian Splatting.

 ## Installation
 ```